-Chronic pain is hell on earth.
+Chronic illness is hell on earth.
 It’s being trapped inside a box with no fresh air to breath or room to move but constantly trying to fight your way out of it.

-Chronic pain is lonely beyond measure.
+Chronic illness is lonely beyond measure.
 It’s feeling like no one you know understands or could possibly understand you or the pain your body is in.
-It's feeling like you're constantly letting people down no matter how hard you try. (yes, I know I'm not the only person in the world to suffer from chronic pain but I am in my friendship group and family.)
+It's feeling like you're constantly letting people down no matter how hard you try. (yes, I know I'm not the only person in the world to suffer from chronic pain but I am in my friendship group and most of my family.)

-Chronic pain is seeing the four walls of your bedroom more than any other place.
+Chronic illness is seeing the four walls of your bedroom more than any other place.
 It’s lying on your bed in complete darkness to try and elevate the head pounding constantly going on.

-Chronic pain is making me stronger whilst simultaneously making me feel the weakest I have ever felt.
+Chronic illness is making me stronger whilst simultaneously making me feel the weakest I have ever felt.
 Its crushing my spirit and hurting my heart.
 Yet, I keep a smile on my face.

 Hey there, I'm Jasmine, your average 21 year old working as a nanny and play assistant.
 Maybe Tomorrow follows my journey living with mental health issues and chronic pain, all whilst trying to have some fun along the way.